tpemartin/113-1-R/Lecture-notes/01-classsetup.md

 ## AI assistant

-We will use ChatGPT as our AI assistant.
-There are two ways to use it:
+We mainly use ChatGPT as our AI assistant.
+There are other options, see [Other AIs](https://classroom.google.com/c/NzExNTI0NzkxOTM1/m/NzA1OTAwMDc0NDM0/details)